TheSharkhead2/Knapsack_Problem/README.md

 ## Finding a Solution

+Note from after getting halfway through this: this isn't a dynamic programming solution, but it should work, so I will implement this as a reference.

 I am going to start trying to find a solution by first creating an environment for the situation.
 I think I am going to need the knapsack, various objects, and a way to put objects into the knapsack.

 Alright, now I have a knapsack object: